Put Momma in the Home!

 And let's face it, his Mom was a bitch even before she lost her mind.

 It is sad to see a friend go through this - ruin their lives like this, trying to "save" someone else.
-He would be better off letting Mom's lawyer handle her affairs and going off and living his own life to the fullest.
+He would be better off letting Mom's lawyer handle her affairs and instead going off and living his own life to the fullest.

 And yet, so many people sacrifice their lives trying to seek parental acceptance or love that is never, and will never, be given.